-The last column in 6 gives annual failure rate across all contraceptive technologies.
-This is the series plotted in Figure 12.
-To do this, an average is computed over the effectiveness of each method of birth control listed in Table 6.
-When doing this each practice is weighted by its yearly frequency of use shown in Table 5.
+The last column in Table 29.6 gives annual failure rate across all contraceptive technologies.
+This series is plotted in Fig. 29.12.
+To do this, an average is computed over the effectiveness of each method of birth control listed in Table 29.6.
+When doing this each practice is weighted by its yearly frequency of use, as shown in Table 29.5.